-To save yourself time and stress, centralize your collaborations and projects as much as you can.
+To save time and stress, centralize your collaborations and projects as much as possible.
 With your work and clients in one place, you’ll have to worry about less.
 You’ll also be able to spend less time switching between tools.

 Being more efficient with how you get your work done can also help combat that feeling of there being “not enough time in the day”.
 Many freelancers go through this, especially in the initial stages of their freelance careers.
 Trying to balance remote work and rest isn’t always easy!